Great Bernera: Bostadh

 Bernera is also known for its Iron Age (or possibly Pictish) settlement at Bostadh (or Bosta), discovered in 1992 and now covered by sand so that it is preserved.
 A replica Iron Age house matching those now buried is sited nearby.

 Bostadh Beach is the location of a Time and Tide Bell, one of a series of installations by Marcus Vergette.

 Teampall Chirceaboist

-Teampall Chirceaboist (St Macel in Kirkibos) is the ruin of church, that is a scheduled monument.
+Teampall Chirceaboist (St Marcel in Kirkibost) is the ruin of church, that is a scheduled monument.
 However, there is some debate about its actual location, local belief is that the scheduled monument is actually a more recent church, built around 1820, and the real Teampall Chirceaboist is located further up a hill.

 Bernera Riot

 The island was the location of the Bernera Riot of 1874, when crofters resisted the Highland clearances.
 This was a peasant revolt and subsequent legal case which resulted in a victory for oppressed small-tenants against the heavy-handed evictions and treatment by Donald Munro, the factor of Sir James Matheson.
 The islanders refused to agree to remove their stock in favour of expanding sporting estates, and were in turn threatened with a military visit.
 This did not occur, but even more eviction notices were handed out, and the visitors were pelted with clods of earth.
 The legal case was the first recorded victory for small-tenants at will and the evidence that was heard at the eleven-hour trial paved the way for land reform in Scotland.